 Action Requiring Testing Officer Intervention

 If at any time during your driving test, the RMS Testing Officer has to intervene, you will fail.
 You are about to gain your P’s and be on your own so you should be able to make confident decisions and drive without assistance.
 If the testing officer has to provide you with any verbal or physical assistance, you will fail the driving test.
-If the Testing Officer has to utilise the dual controls in an instructor’s vehicle, you will also fail.
+If the Testing Officer has to

 Read 6.
 ACTION REQUIRING TESTING OFFICER INTERVENTION – Guide to the Driving Test for more information.